Acupressure Points for Gas Relieve and Prevention

 Center of Power and Sea of Energy or Stomach points

-The Grandfather Grandson foot point:
+The Grandfather-Grandson foot point:

 The Grandfather Grandson foot point